msalahat/NodeJS-PNGDefry/README.md

 node-pngdefry
 ==============
-This is a nodejs wrapper for pngdefry command line tool that reverses the optimization XCode does on png images included into iPA files to make the images readable by the browser.
+This is a nodejs wrapper for pngdefry command line tool that reverses the optimisation XCode does on png images included into iPA files to make the images readable by the browser.

 ### Why you may need it ?

-If you want for any reason to extract App Icons (PNG images ) out of iPA files ( iOS Apps ) you will need this ; becuase you gonna find that those extracted PNG images are not readable by the browser .
+If you want for any reason to extract App Icons (PNG images ) out of iPA files ( iOS Apps ) you will need this ; because you gonna find that those extracted PNG images are not readable by the browser .

-Apple uses [PNGCursh](http://pmt.sourceforge.net/pngcrush/) open source library to crush png images inside iPA files , to revese this provess back you need to do it throw pngdefy lib ,
+Apple uses [PNGCursh](http://pmt.sourceforge.net/pngcrush/) open source library to crush png images inside iPA files , to reverse this process back you need to do it throw pngdefy lib ,

 ### Platforms supported:

-+ OSX (Drawin) : Must have buitl tools ( config , make ) installed.
++ OSX (Drawin) : Must have built tools ( config , make ) installed.
 + Linux.